 - Providing accurate and reliable advice and information when required

-- Declaring actual or perceived conflicts of interest as soon as practicable
+- Declaring actual or perceived conflicts of interest as soon possible

 - Dealing ethically, fairly and honestly